Desire32/langchain-upstash-redis/README.md

 ## What does it do?

-Flask server for the custom LLM chatbot.
-The bot works with Ollama LLM (e.g. Mistral 7B or whatever you decided to use) and uses Upstash Redis to store chat history.
+Python-langchain based LLM chatbot.
+Works with Ollama LLM (e.g. Mistral 7B or whatever you decided to use) and uses Upstash Redis to store chat history.

 ## How does it work?

-Session_hash is needed for random session key generation, every time we launch llm, we would have different sessions
+Session_hash is needed for random session key generation, every time we launch llm, we would have different sessions:
 ```bash
 global session_hash
 session_hash = str(random.randint(1000000, 9999999))
 ```

-This is how we make a connection between llm and upstash redis, where we need to initialize our url-env and token-env
+This is how we make a connection between llm and upstash redis, where we need to initialize our url-env and token-env:
 ```bash
 history = UpstashRedisChatMessageHistory(
     url=os.getenv("URL"), token=os.getenv("TOKEN"), ttl=10000, session_id=(f"{session_hash}")